WormBase/db-migration/docs/glossary.rst

 .. glossary::
    :sorted:

+   azanium
+     The name of this software package.

+   `azanium admin`
+      The :term:`azanium` sub-command used to administer WormBase AWS accounts for the database migration.

+   `azanium cloud`
+      The :term:`azanium` sub-command used from a client machine to interact with :term:`AWS`.

+   `azanium run`
+      The :term:`azanium` sub-command used on an :term:`AWS` :term:`EC2` instance in order to perform the database migration.

    AWS
       Amazon Web Services - the umbrella term for all of the Amazon services described in this project.